Beatrice of Portugal: Early years and betrothals

 In May 1379 King Henry II of Castile died and his son John I succeeded him.
 Once these events were known in the Portuguese court, negotiations began for the betrothal of Beatrice with the first-born son of the new King, the future Henry III of Castile, in order to counter any aspiration of John of Portugal to the throne with the political and military support of the Castilians.
-The 21 May 1380 agreement stipulated that the wedding would be celebrated when the 3-year-old prince reached the age of 14.
+The 21 May 1380 agreement stipulated that the wedding would be celebrated when the 1-year-old prince reached the age of 14.
 It also established the succession.
 If Beatrice died before the marriage and her father had no more legitimate offspring, the throne would pass to John I of Castile, but if she died after her marriage and without any descendants, it would go to her widower.
 If Henry died first, without issue by Beatrice, she would remain Queen regnant, but were she then to die without children by a subsequent marriage, the Portuguese throne would pass to the Kings of Castile.
-In this way the children of Inés de Castro were again denied succession.
+In this way the children of Inês de Castro were again denied succession.
 The marriage agreement was approved in the Cortes de Soria in August 1380.